How to Teach Your Child to Cook

 1. Safety First

 This one actually goes without saying.
-There is no need of getting your child involved in the kitchen when you are not able to guarantee their safety.
+There is no need to get your child involved in the kitchen when you are not able to guarantee their safety.
 And now that we are in the midst of a global pandemic, you must first make sure that all the glossaries are washed with soap and water to get rid of the bugs.

-Your child too should wash their hands before getting started.
+Your child, too, should wash their hands before getting started.
 It’s also important for a child to wear an apron.
-This helps in preventing their delicate skin from coming into contact with sizzling hot soups and also keeps their clothes clean.
+This helps prevent their delicate skin from coming into contact with sizzling-hot soups and keeps their clothes clean.

-Assuming that your kid is between ages 2 and three, it’s obvious he will not be able to reach the kitchen counter as he is still too short.
-Fortunately, you can enable your child to reach surfaces that are beyond his height by using a good quality step.
+Assuming your kid is between 2 and 3 years old, it’s obvious he will not be able to reach the kitchen counter yet, as he is still too short.
+Fortunately, you can enable your child to reach surfaces that are beyond his height by using a good-quality step.

 2. Start with Simple Tasks

-When training a child how to cook, it’s advisable you start off with the simplest tasks and advance later after he has gotten used to various culinary items in the kitchen.
+When training a child to cook, it’s advisable to start with the simplest tasks and advance later, once he has gotten used to various kitchen items.

 Remember, it’s easy for a child to lose interest in stuff that looks complicated.
-You can get them hooked by making them do tasks that are easy to accomplish.
+You can get them hooked by assigning easy tasks.
 Some of the things that are ideal for a beginner include gentle stirring, squeezing lemons, mashing potatoes and setting the table.

 3. Work with a Recipe

 Using a recipe is the surest way of instilling cooking skills in children.
-This is because it’s easier to follow the instructions that are in a recipe than when cooking a meal without following any guidelines whatsoever.
+This is because it’s easier to follow recipe instructions than to cook a meal without any guidelines whatsoever.

-For best results, you should pick a recipe that has simple ingredients.
-Before you get started.
-It’s advisable you first read out the recipe and ensure that the kid is able to identify all the ingredients that are required.
-It’s also recommended that you opt for a meal that doesn’t cook fast so that the kid can have ample time for learning the tasks.
+For best results, pick a recipe with simple ingredients before you get started.
+It’s advisable that you first read the recipe and ensure the kid can identify all the required ingredients.
+It’s also recommended that you opt for a meal that doesn’t cook quickly, so the kid has ample time to learn the tasks.

 4. Be Patient

 A kid can’t master cooking skills overnight.
-It actually takes months for them to get the hang of it.
+It actually takes them months to get the hang of it.
 All along, you have to be patient and compliment them even when the meal tastes horrible.
 This will encourage them to up their game next time.

 You should also not yell at the kid when he gets messy because that’s how they learn.
 As long as there is no risk of injuring themselves, there is nothing to worry about.